Preface of a Saint (2)

 Merciful God, who called your servant Macrina to reveal in her life and

-her teaching the riches of your grace and truth: Mercifully grant that
+teaching the riches of your grace and truth: Grant that

 we, following her example, may seek after your wisdom and live according

-to her way; through Jesus Christ our Savior, who lives and reigns with
+to the way of your Son our Savior Jesus Christ; who lives and reigns with

 Return to Lectionary Home Page